Nuts and Bolts of the Rollercoaster

 Truth be told, there was room for improvement, and Waller knew it.

-Most noticeable of all was the parallax effect caused by the fact that the Cinerama camera was really three cameras, each with its own vanishing point.
-Take this frame from the last scene of How the West Was Won, flying under the Golden Gate Bridge.
-This is taken from the DVD; the join lines have been digitally erased, and the “elbows” in the bridge (quite pronounced in the theater) have been rounded out — but the digital wizards couldn’t do anything about how the three lenses saw the bridge.
-Imagine yourself looking out at a vista: First you look straight ahead; then you take a step to your right and turn your head left; then two steps left and turn your head right.
-You’re looking at the same view each time, but from three ever-so-slightly different places.
+Here’s a similar frame, on the left, from the same scene as it appears in a later DVD issue.
+The digital clean-up crew has been busy: Join lines have been digitally erased, the color has been made uniform, and the “elbows” have been smoothed out.
+But the digital wizards couldn’t do anything about how the three lenses saw the bridge.
 That’s how it was with the Cinerama camera.
 The parallax wasn’t always obvious — especially when you were careening up and down rollercoaster tracks or swooping over Niagara Falls or through Zion Canyon in Utah — but when it was, it was impossible to ignore.

 As for the problem of slight variations in color, that was dependent on printing standards, which in most laboratories, as Hazard Reeves admitted, “have never been tight.
 If necessary,” he went on, “we’ll do our own printing.”
 But once again he ran up against the cheapskates at Stanley Warner.
 Not until 1958 did they agree to allot $200,000 for research into improved printing standards, and it wasn’t enough; Cinerama’s special in-house printers never materialized.